Last updated on August 29th, 2023 at 12:34 pm

 Activities of issuers of stocks or equities are regulated around the world.
 Sanctioned are sufficiently melted out on erring companies, unlike the “miracle” investment that promises 50% of return within 30-day.

-No issuers can guarantee an investor what the dividend would be before the end of the business year.
+No issuers can guarantee an investor what the dividend will be before the end of the business year.
 Dividends are paid based on the performance of the company.

 It’s very easy to get the profit before tax and after of a trading company on the stock exchange and in the news.